Kemimaurice506/Kemimaurice506/README.md

 - 👀 I’m interested in project management..
 - 🌱 I’m currently learning Data analytics..
 - 💞️ I’m looking to collaborate on Data Science...
-- 📫 How to reach me through my email: thompsonekemini2@gmail.com..
+- 📫 You can reach  me through my email: thompsonekemini2@gmail.com..

 <!---
 Kemimaurice506/Kemimaurice506 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.